marcolanfranchi/spotify-history/README.md

 ### Operating System
 - Supported: **macOS** and **Linux**
 - The service must run on a host that remains continuously powered and connected (e.g., dedicated server, VM, or Raspberry Pi).
-  - Example: Raspberry Pi Model B v1.1 (512MB RAM) running Raspberry Pi OS Lite (32-bit).
+  - For example, I'm running it from a Raspberry Pi Model B v1.1 (512MB RAM) running Raspberry Pi OS Lite (32-bit).

 ### Runtime & Dependencies
 - **Python 3.11**